georgemarantos/AKS_Projects/Ratings_App/Instructions.md

 Update the ratings-api-deployment.yaml file with proper ACR locations and then run the following command

 `kubectl apply --namespace <namespace> -f ratings-api-deployment.yaml`

+Update the ratings-api-service.yaml file with proper type (I chose ClusterIP) and then run the following command

+`kubectl apply --namespace <namespace> -f ratings-api-service.yaml`